A Superior Goal Setting Model: Moving Beyond SMART

 There are a lot of strengths in setting goals this way, but something about it bugged me.
 I couldn’t really figure out what it was that I didn’t like, but I knew there had to be a better way.

 Then I read Michael Linenberger’s Master Your Workday Now, and it clicked.
-[Note: I don’t fully endorse this book and will review it in the near future.]
+[Note: I don’t fully endorse this book.]

 Linenberger has some great insight on setting goals.
 I suddenly realized the shortcomings of SMART goals and how a new approach to goal setting would be superior.